Stink, Stank, Stunk, and All That Clairvoyant Jazz - Describing the 5 Senses Plus Intuition

 Sounds help us discern the happenings in our environment.
 Describing sounds or voices in writing helps readers get a clear picture of the scene and characters.
 Sounds can be scary, foreboding, creepy, pleasing, soothing, and a thousand other things.

-Describing the things a character hears, transports the reader into the setting.
+Describing what a character hears, transports the reader into the setting.
 If the wind is howling and rattling the windows and rain is battering the roof in a steady torrent of loud plinks and plunks, the reader understands the character is experiencing the elements of a storm.
 When a character is home alone and hears someone fumbling with the doorknob then the door opens with a slow creak, the reader senses danger, just like the character.
 Characters can be portrayed with different sounding voices too.

 Sensory Words and Ways to Depict Hearing and Sounds